stevederico/SDScaffoldKit/README.md

 > SDScaffoldKit is named after Ruby on Rails's [scaffolding](http://guides.rubyonrails.org/getting_started.html#getting-up-and-running-quickly-with-scaffolding).

 SDScaffoldingKit is meant to save you time so you can focus on what matters, application logic.
 The library is still a little green behind the ears and I would love to see any issues or pull request you may have.
+There is a sample project if you have any question on how it all works.

 Overall, this is a great way to get your project up and running then you can go from there.

 > If you enjoy this project, I would encourage you to check out [Mattt Thompson's](http://www.github.com/mattt) series of open source libraries covering the mission-critical aspects of an iOS app's infrastructure.
 Be sure to check out its sister projects: [GroundControl](https://github.com/mattt/GroundControl), [SkyLab](https://github.com/mattt/SkyLab), [CargoBay](https://github.com/mattt/CargoBay), and [houston](https://github.com/mattt/houston).